The FAFSA – You Got This!

 Remember, though, that once you remove a school, that school will no longer have access to any new information you provide in your FAFSA.

-The Student Aid Report (SAR) is generated by the office of Federal Student Aid upon completion of your FAFSA application.
+The FAFSA Submission Summary is generated by the office of Federal Student Aid upon completion of your FAFSA application.
 You should receive your SAR within a few days of online application or two weeks of mail-in application.
-Your SAR contains basic information about the FAFSA information you provided and lists your family’s expected financial contribution (EFC).
-It does not specify, however, how much aid you will get.
-You will receive this information in the award letter from your school.
+Your Submission Summary contains basic information about the FAFSA information you provided, lists your Student Aid Index (SAI), and provides an estimate of the amount of federal student aid that you may be eligible for.

 To qualify for federal student aid, you must: (i) be a U.S. citizen or eligible noncitizen; (ii) have a valid Social Security number (unless you are a student from the Republic of the Marshall Islands, the Federated States of Micronesia, and the Republic of Palau); (iii) be enrolled or accepted for enrollment as a regular student in an eligible degree or certificate program; (iv) maintain satisfactory academic progress in your college or career school; (v) sign the certification statement (basically, you’re verifying you’re not in default on a federal student loan, don’t owe money on a federal student grant, and will use federal student aid only for educational purposes); (vi) have a high school diploma, state-recognized equivalent, home-schooled credential, or show you’re enrolling in an eligible career pathway program and meeting one of the “ability-to-benefit” alternatives.